 Once it cleared

-Grand Prismatic Spring seen from the Fairy Falls Trail
+Grand Prismatic Spring through the trees from the Fairy Falls Trail

 From the Fairy Falls Trail